creative-lighthouse/toteam/README.md

-# Standard Silverstripe Template
+# ToTeam Web App for managing teams and projects
-with Vite, SCSS and more
+created with Vite, SCSS and based on Silverstripe

+Has ddev configured for a quick start:

 ## Installation
+1. Install DDev on your system
-1. Clone this repo
+2. Clone this repo
-2. Change `.env.example` to `.env` and change the values to your needs
-3. Run `yarn`
-4. Run `composer install`
-5. Run `yarn dev` to start the dev server
+3. Open the project and run 'ddev start'
+4. Open the link from the console in the browser (silverstripe-toteam.ddev.site)

 ## Build
-Run `yarn build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ddev yarn build` to build styling and js

 ## Credits
 - [Silverstripe](https://silverstripe.org/)